 Commercial mortgages for Leeds business buyers, landlords and operators.

-We place owner-occupier, investment, semi-commercial, portfolio and trading-business mortgages with the eighteen lenders that actually write these deals in West Yorkshire.
+We are a specialist commercial mortgage broker and commercial finance advisor placing owner-occupier, investment, semi-commercial, portfolio and trading-business mortgages with the eighteen lenders that actually write these deals in West Yorkshire.
 Indicative terms in 48 hours.
-Mid-2026 rates 6.0–9.0% pa.
+Mid-2026 rates 6.0–9.0% pa, competitive rates against the 90+ lender panel.

 Capital arranged